CS2103AUG2016-T09-C1/main/docs/DeveloperGuide.md

 * stores a `UserPref` object that represents the user's preferences.
 * stores the Task List data.
-* exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list changes.
 * does not depend on any of the other three components.

 ### Storage component